apache/sling-site/src/main/jbake/content/documentation/development/dependency-management.md

 The version of the module dependency should be selected according to the following rule: **The lowest version providing the functionality required by the module (or bundle)**.
 By required functionality we basically mean provided API.

 Generally there is a constant flow of releases of dependent libraries.
 In general this should not cause the dependency version number of a using module to be increased.
-There is one exception though: If the fixed library version contains a bug fix, which has an influence on the operation of the module, an increase in the version number is indicated and should also be applied.
+There is two exceptions, though:

+1. If the fixed library version contains a bug fix, which has an influence on the operation of the module, an increase in the version number is indicated and should also be applied.
+2. In order to reduce warnings about CVEs derived from Maven dependencies (which do not affect the version deployed at run time but still lead to complaints from users) one should also update to the oldest version that doesn't contain any known vulnerabilities.
+In case this modifies the `Import-Package` version range this requires a bump on the minor segment of the bundle version.

 ## References